 Prerequisite Courses

-An introduction to the nature of language and communication.
-Topics include components of the linguistic system, relationship between verbal and non-verbal communication, and language acquisition across the life span.
-[Note: Introduction to Language Science is the same as Language Development or Language Acquisition.]
+An introduction to the relationship between language and communication.
+Topics include components of the linguistic system, relationship between verbal and non-verbal communication, artificial language, language acquisition and second language learning.

 Phonetic features of oral American English and dialectal variations of American English and non-native English speech.